 I'm being terrorised by a fashion-conscious six-year-old.

-First it was the Uggs.
+Uggs.
 Since that horrifying incident, during which she tried to forcibly remove the offending footwear from my person, she has kept up her Ugg-tormenting.

 "You're wearing your Uggs again!" she shouts from across the park.
 Then she comes closer, and looks from them, to me, with such derision that I feel a bit tight around the chest.
 She does this every time I wear my Uggs to the park, which is approximately thrice a week.
 It has gotten so that I can't bring myself not to wear them, because what if sub-consciously I'm ditching them because a six-year-old who wears Little Miss Chatterbox t-shirts thinks I'm a geek?